-There’s a Secret Cavern in New York With a Waterfall 100 Feet Underground
+There’s a Secret New York Cavern With a Waterfall 100 Feet Underground

 There's a secret cavern a little over an hour from Utica where you can see a breathtaking underground waterfall.

-Since the year round temperature in the caverns is 50 degrees, a light jacket is recommended.
+Since the year-round temperature in the caverns is 50 degrees, a light jacket is recommended.
 And don't forget comfortable walking shoes.
-Cameras, pictures, and touching of the formations is allowed, which is not the case with most other caves around the country.
+Cameras, pictures, and touching of the formations are allowed, which is not the case with most other caves around the country.

 $10 (Kids ages 6-12)